nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:

-1. `contact sort s/a` will change the displayed contact list to show a contact list where names are sorted by alphabetical order.
+1. `contact sort s/a` dislays a contact list where names are sorted by alphabetical order.
    1. Given 3 contacts: alfonzo, Alpha, and Betsy, the ordering of the list will be: Alpha, Betsy, alfonzo.

 #### Sorting tasks : `task sort`